First lesson memories

-I arrived fresh from My TEFL course early on a Saturday, was taken to my room, took in a little shut-eye, and spent the rest of the weekend being shown some of the many local wonders by a tag-team of very cool teachers from the school at which I would be starting that Monday.
+I arrived fresh from my TEFL course early on a Saturday, was taken to my room, took in a little shut-eye, and spent the rest of the weekend being shown some of the many local wonders by a tag-team of very cool teachers from the school at which I would be starting that Monday.
 A very nice start.

 Sometime before dawn on Monday my brand new phone woke me up so I could groggily hear my brother tell me our dad had just died.
 It took a good long while before I was awake enough for that to start to sink in, but I figured there was no need to rush to the airport, as the flights that would connect to those going to North America were just then taking off.

-The first lesson was with a class of P5 students and although I was as nervous as hell to begin with it actually went quite well.
+The first lesson was with a class of P5 students and although I was as nervous as hell to begin with, the lesson actually went quite well.

 One of the girls whispered to me, "Teacher, do you want me to help you think of something?"
 Bless her!
 After that I went home and planned a ton of stuff for the other M1 - M3 classes that week.

-On the whole though I really enjoyed that school.
-The fact it was all girls made things easier - I've always found them much easier to teach than the boys.
+On the whole though, I really enjoyed that school.
+The fact it was an all-girls institute made things easier.
+I've always found them much easier to teach than the boys.
 Their standard of English wasn't too bad either as I realised when I later taught at other schools.

-One other thing that really helped was that I spent a day at a similar school the week before observing another teacher.
+One thing that really helped was that I spent a day at a similar school the week before observing another teacher.
 That was a great help for getting through that first lesson.

 For the next 45 minutes, I played the waiting game . . . waiting to see what would happen next.
 Starting at 8.45, students started coming into the room.
-By 9.30, 78 students had entered the room, all waiting to see what the lastest ajarn farang would teach them.
+By 9.30, 78 students had entered the room, all waiting to see what the latest ajarn farang would teach them.
 Heck, I had no idea what the class was about!

 I ask the students, "What class is this?"